IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 	);
 ```

 1. Finally we enroll our admin.
-This is when we authenticte to the COP with our enroll ID and enroll Secret.
+This is when we authenticate to the COP with our enroll ID and enroll Secret.
 The COP will issue transactions certificates which HFC will store in the key value store location.
-1. After succssful enrollment HFC is fully configured and ready to interact with the blockchain.
+1. After successful enrollment HFC is fully configured and ready to interact with the blockchain.

 #Marbles Deeper Dive